RatJuggler/my-production-docker-build/README.md

 #### golden-nginx

 This includes my mock production configuration files from [Nginx HTTP server boilerplate configs](https://github.com/RatJuggler/server-configs-nginx/tree/my-production).

-I needed to make this a multi-architecture image so that I can use it on the Pi farm.
-The build uses `git` to clone the Nginx configuration files, so I looked at using [alpine/git](https://hub.docker.com/r/alpine/git) but that doesn't have strong support for 32-bit ARM (arm32v7, armv7, armhf) so I've used a base [alpine](https://hub.docker.com/_/alpine) 3.11 image and then installed
-`git` on top of that (a future caveat to be aware of is that there is an [issue](https://wiki.alpinelinux.org/wiki/Release_Notes_for_Alpine_3.13.0#time64_requirements) with an out-of-date *libseccomp* on Raspberry Pi OS when trying to use the latest *alpine* 3.13).

-For the final [Nginx](https://hub.docker.com/_/nginx) image I'm using the *stable-alpine* version which is [based on](https://github.com/nginxinc/docker-nginx/blob/master/stable/alpine/Dockerfile)
-*alpine* 3.11.

 To build the images I ran the following on an intel linux machine: